 With the recording completed Plant embarked on a Band Of Joy tour with Griffin, Miller, Scott, House and Giovino.

 Plant is certainly a legend.
-On the "Mighty Rearranger" (one of the worst album titles in recent memory - but hey, this from a guy who once had a hit with a song called "Big Log"), Plant is in good voice as he strolls through a set of acoustic songs, propelled by North African rhythms and backed by synth and strings.
-Plant has traveled far from his "Now And Zen" days (his solo commercial high point).
-This is a comfortable, low key effort.
-The herky-jerky "Freedom Fries" is appealing as are "Somebody Knockin'" and the easy flowing "Dancing In Heaven," which features some "Kashmir" like touches.
+On the "Mighty ReArranger" (one of the worst album titles in recent memory - but hey, this from a guy who once had a hit with a song called "Big Log"), Plant is in good voice as he strolls through a set of acoustic songs, propelled by North African rhythms and backed by synth and strings.
+It's a comfortable, low key effort.